quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 ### Conclusion

-Since the start of film and television, we've certainly come a long ways in democratizing access to professional media technologies, and computers have been at the forefront of this.
+Since the start of film and television, we've certainly come a long ways in democratizing access to advanced media technologies, and computers have been at the forefront of this.
 Alas, there remains the eternal skills gap between what are technology is capable of versus what the layperson understands.
 For lack of better education, over